Avoiding Dash-Boredom 4:

 Put a Vital Strategic Challenge in your Dashboards

 In sports, teams rise (or slump) to the level of their competition.
 What is your company’s single most essential challenge that your team can rise to?

-Pivot Point works with a B2C manufacturer / distributor with progressive products and a respected brand.
-Customer acquisition costs were a large % of revenue.
-B2CM’s leaders knew it was expensive to grow.
+Pivot Point worked with a B2C manufacturer / distributor (we’ll call B2CM) with progressive products and a respected brand.
+However, customer acquisition costs were a growing percentage of revenue.
 Their digital agency analyzed the situation and recommended becoming more efficient with that spend, and B2CM had other initiatives to trim costs.

-So we analyzed what distinguished the “best” customers from the “rest”.
-At every company, we find predictable, substantial differences in lifetime value behavior before the first order and within the first few orders.
-Commonly we see differences in:
+So we undertook a strategic analysis: “What distinguishes the “best” customers from the “rest”?
+This method has benefitted several of our clients.
+At each one, we find predictable, substantial differences in lifetime value behavior before the first order and within the first few orders such as:

 How they were acquired.
 Not all marketing sources are equal.

 What products they buy in the first order or two